Is your cat making frequent trips to the litter box? Then a urinary tract problem could be to blame.READ MORE >

 As one of the oldest cat breeds, Persian cats can be traced all the way back to the 1600s.
 While there are question marks about where they came from, they’re believed to have originated in Mesopotamia, later called Persia (hence the name), which is now modern day Iran.
 It’s said that they were smuggled out of Persia by European explorers in the 17th century.

-Over the years, they’ve been a favorite of royals, including Queen Victoria, and historical figures such as Florence Nightingale.
+Over the years, this Middle Eastern cat has been a favorite of royals, including Queen Victoria, and historical figures such as Florence Nightingale.
 They’ve also made appearances on the big screen, for instance, as the furry companion of James Bond’s archenemy Blofeld and as Mr. Bigglesworth in the Austin Powers movies.
 Though, for comedic effect, the latter supposedly lost his hair and was played by a Sphynx cat for the remainder of the story.

 One of their most distinguishing characteristics is their long, silky coat.
 They have an undercoat and a topcoat, which feels luxurious to the touch, but also tends to shed quite a bit.
-They can come in a multitude of patterns and colors, including white, black, blue, cream, chocolate, and red.
+These long-haired cats can come in a multitude of patterns and colors, including white, black, blue, cream, chocolate, and red.
+These cats can additionally have a variety in their eye color, including multiple shades of blue, green, or copper eyes.

-A cat’s personality is based largely on where and how they’re raised, but Persian cats are known for certain characteristics.
+A cat’s personality is based largely on where and how they’re raised, but the Persian cat personality is known for certain characteristics.
 For instance, they are said to be relatively quiet and sweet cats who love to lounge around.
 While they are affectionate and enjoy attention, they’re not usually the type to demand constant attention.
 In fact, they can be standoffish and reserved around new people until they get to know them.

 Like all cats, Persians need a healthy diet, daily exercise, and lots of love as well as a little special attention when it comes to grooming.
 These tips can help keep your Persian cat’s motor running and minimize the hair you’ll find around your house.